DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 More information on NPM - [Intro to NPM package Manager](https://nodejs.dev/en/learn/an-introduction-to-the-npm-package-manager/)

-We advise that you use `Git` to clone this githib repository.
+We advise that you use `Git` to clone this github repository.
 Alternativly you can download this repo as a `.zip` file through github.

 What is Git? - [Getting Started - What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)